PR-Pilot-AI/smart-workflows/README.md

 # Smart Workflows

-This is a repository for **Smart Workflows** - agentic Github workflows that use an AI agent to automate Github projects in powerful ways.
+This is a repository for **agentic Github workflows** that use an AI agent to automate Github projects in powerful ways.

 Smart Workflows come in two flavors: